 - Porter stemming – An algorithm that reduces words down to their core meaning.
 For example; likes, liked, likely, liking are all reduced to "like"

+This is where AI document processing and deep learning tools (such as machine learning) become very helpful.
 Machine learning algorithms have been in development for years and are perfect for automated document processing software.

 The most important algorithm for document processing is TF-IDF.
 This stands for Term Frequency-Inverse Document Frequency.